martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ## **Conclusion**

 To determine the most and least competitive leagues, I calculated a 'Competitive Index' using the results from the analysis.
-T

 ![](http://latex.codecogs.com/gif.latex?competitiveIndex%20%3D%20%5Cfrac%7BComebackRate%5C%2C%20&plus;%5C%2C%20CloseGameRate%5C%2C%20&plus;%5C%2C%281%5C%2C%20-%5C%2C%20BlowoutRate%29%5C%2C%20&plus;%5C%2C%20%281%5C%2C%20-%5C%2C%20SalaryWinCorrelation%29%5C%2C%20&plus;%5C%2C%20%281%5C%2C%20-%5C%2C%20PredictiveAccuracy%29%20%7D%7B5%7D)

-his index is essentially an average of all values and a measure of competitiveness on a scale of 0 to 1
+This index is essentially an average of all values and a measure of competitiveness on a scale of 0 to 1

 > 1 being most competitive